 Brett previously worked at Slipstream in Chicago, IL, where he designed, launched, and managed utility energy efficiency programs for commercial, industrial, public sector, and all-electric residential new construction.
 He also provided engineering consulting and analysis on commercial energy efficiency projects.
-Brett started his career as a design architect, working for Adrian Smith + Gordon Gill Architecture in Chicago designing award-winning, high-performance buildings and districts across the United States, China, the Middle East, and India.
+Brett started his career as a design architect with Adrian Smith + Gordon Gill Architecture in Chicago, designing award-winning, high-performance buildings and districts across the United States, China, the Middle East, and India.

 Brett is a licensed architect (WI) and certified energy manager®(CEM).